 Such requests should include sufficient information to allow us to locate the records that you are seeking.
 Reasonable fees may apply to access requests, where permitted under Applicable Privacy Laws.

-We will generally respond to access requests within 30 days, except where an extension is permitted under Applicable Privacy Laws.
-If access is denied, we will provide you with a written explanation in accordance with Applicable Privacy Laws.
+We generally respond to access requests within 30 days, except where an extension is permitted under Applicable Privacy Laws.
+If access is denied, we will provide you with an explanation in accordance with Applicable Privacy Laws.

 You may also be able to access some information held by GCGC under applicable provincial freedom of information legislation.
 Such requests should be submitted to the applicable institution or public body in accordance with its policies and procedures.
-For example, in Ontario, such requests should be submitted to the Ontario Lottery and Gaming Corporation.
+If you would like to request access to your player information, you can complete a Freedom of Information (“FOI”) request: (1) in British Columbia, with the British Columbia Lottery Corporation; (2) in Ontario, with the Ontario Gaming and Lottery Corporation; and (3) in New Brunswick and Nova Scotia, by emailing GCGC’s privacy officer at [email protected].

 Inquiries and Complaints